taviroquai/mapigniter2/documentation/quickstart.md

     2. For Shapefile, choose Shapefile (requires MapServer); a WMS/WFS will be created
     3. For KML choose KML
     4. For GPX choose GPX
-    5. For GeoPackage choose GeoPackage; data will be cached into a GeoJSON file
+    5. For GeoPackage choose GeoPackage; data will be cached into a GeoJSON file using creof/wkb-parser
     6. For Postgis choose Postgis; data will be cached into a GeoJSON file
     7. For data in GeoServer/MapServer choose WMS or WFS